 When building a software development team or any other type of team, it is important to consider the overall team dynamic.
 Look at how individual people react to each other but also understand that teams take time to normalize.
 In fact, in the early days of team creation, you can expect to see some conflict as people learn the strengths and weaknesses of their colleagues.

 This Storming, Forming, Norming process is well known and you should expect it to reoccur whenever new team members join or alternatively, leave.
-Team cohesion is not something that happens immediately, it takes time to form and dedicated effect to maintain.
+Team cohesion is not something that happens immediately, it takes time to form and a dedicated effect to maintain.
 However, once it’s in place, your team will demonstrate greater trust which will lead to improved performance.

 Finally, regarding balance, it is also important to make sure that all of the needed skills are present within the team.
 One member cannot be expected to carry the weight of the entire project so skills need to be complementary.